kahalewai/agent-context-guard/README.md

 ## Intro

-agent-context-guard is a runtime protection layer for AI agent markdown context files.
-Modern AI agents encode critical behavioral controls in plaintext markdown — persona definitions, tool instructions, rules, and skills.
-These files are implicitly trusted, mutable at runtime, and typically unprotected. agent-context-guard seals these files with cryptographic signatures, detects tampering at runtime, and ensures that only humans can approve changes.
+Agent Context Guard is a runtime protection layer for AI agent markdown context files.
+Modern AI agents encode critical behavioral controls in plaintext markdown, persona definitions, tool instructions, rules, and skills.
+These files are implicitly trusted, mutable at runtime, and typically unprotected.
+Agent Context Guard seals these files with cryptographic signatures, detects tampering at runtime, and ensures that only humans can approve changes.

-agent-context-guard is intended to:
+Agent Context Guard is intended to:
 * Seal markdown files with cryptographic hashes and HMAC signatures
-* Detect tampering — any modification to a protected file is caught immediately
+* Detect tampering; any modification to a protected file is caught immediately
 * Block unauthorized writes during agent runtime
-* Provide a proposal workflow — agents can *propose* changes but never approve them
+* Provide a proposal workflow; agents can propose changes but never approve them
-* Preserve human ownership — edit protected files anytime through explicit sessions
+* Preserve human ownership; edit protected files anytime through explicit sessions
-* Log everything — append-only audit trail of all access, denials, and changes
+* Log everything; append-only audit trail of all access, denials, and changes
 * Integrate into CI/CD pipelines for continuous integrity verification
 * Work with any agent framework without code changes